kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 ## Frames

 Whenever YARV is executing instructions, it is executing in the context of a frame.
-A frame holds all of the information and context necessary to execute those instructions.
+A frame holds all of the information necessary to execute those instructions.
 That includes:

 * the current instruction sequence that is being executed
 * a pointer to the parent frame if there is one
 * a pointer to the stack
 * the current value of `self`
-* the constant nesting (impacts how constants are looked up)
+* the constant nesting (which impacts how constants are looked up)
 * special local variables

 YARV keeps a stack of frames around.
 When a frame is created, it is pushed onto the stack.
 When a frame is finished executing, it is popped off the stack.
 The frame that is on the top of the stack is the current frame.
 The frame at the bottom of the stack is always a `top` frame.